Experimental graybox quantum system identification and control

+In many situations, it is important to reconstruct a mathematical model of the system from experimental data, a process referred to as ``system identification''.
+An identified model can be used to compare the behaviour of a fabricated device to its design, or to understand the underlying noise process affecting the system.
+As the model can predict the behaviour of the system, it can be used for control as well.

 The traditional approach to characterizing and controlling physical devices is based on theoretical models of the underlying processes governing the relationship between input and output signals.
-These “whitebox” (WB) models are based on parameter estimation via curve fitting and can be computationally expensive, inaccurate, or incomplete.
+Example of fitting data to a physical model include \cite{matthews_manipulation_2009, Erdman_2022}.
+These ``whitebox'' (WB) models are based on parameter estimation via curve fitting and can be computationally expensive, inaccurate, or incomplete.
 For example, they do not consider unexpected input parameters or dynamics.
-Moreover, the models commonly used to describe the dynamic of an open quantum system (such as Lindblad’s master equation), is valid only under strict assumptions and approximations of the noise (such as Markovianity) and the control (such as being ideal impulses).
-These assumptions do not hold for many quantum platforms, making the use of WB models inaccurate.
+Moreover, the models commonly used to describe the dynamics of an open quantum system (such as Lindblad's master equation), is valid only under strict assumptions and approximations of the noise (such as Markovianity) and the control (such as being ideal impulses).
+These assumptions do not hold for many quantum platforms, making the use of fixed a-priori WB models inaccurate.